By Cassie Jewell, M.Ed., LPC

 19. Find a mentor (or be a mentor!)

-20. Try a 30-day challenge to improve your wellness.
+20. Complete a 30-day challenge to improve your mental and/or physical health.

 26. Cook and enjoy a healthy meal.

-29. Give a spontaneous gift or help a stranger.
+29. Practice random acts of kindness, give a spontaneous gift, or help a stranger.

 30. Create a vision board.

-34. Learn the lyrics to a song (or rap) of your choice.
+34. Memorize the lyrics to a song (or rap) of your choice.

 36. Pick up trash in your neighborhood.